 He had to sell his Palazzo Nuñez-Torlonia, and went to live in the castle of Canino.
 Another house that he lived in is nowadays the Agriturismo Casale Bonaparte.

-On his estate in Canino a lot of Etruscan remains were found, and Lucien developped an interest in archeology.
+On his estate in Canino a lot of Etruscan remains were found, and Lucien developer an interest in archaeology.
 In the end His collection comprised over 2,000 vases.